greenrivers/grav-plugin-webp/README.md

 Make sure that You have installed and enabled webp support:

-- install packages: libwebp-dev, webp
+- install system packages: libwebp-dev, webp
 - enable GD and configure PHP to enable support for webp format
+- install & enable PHP Exif extension

 ## Configuration